-Always perform a flow test (page 62) before cleaning your membrane.
-Cleaning shortens the lifespan of membranes, so only clean a membrane if you have ruled out other possibilities for low production or poor water quality.
+Always perform a flow test (page 60) before cleaning your membrane.
+Cleaning is hard on membranes, so only clean a membrane if you have ruled out other possibilities for low production or poor water quality.
 The leading cause of fouling is biological growth that forms when the system is left unused without flushing or pickling.
 Fouling from mineral scaling can happen under certain seawater conditions, or from rust.
 Monitor the product salinity and feed pressure for higher than normal readings, take environmental conditions into consideration:

-- Cold feed water or a clogged pre-filter can cause high pressure. - Low product flow is usually due to low voltage, a worn feed pump, or worn Clark Pump.
+- Cold feed water can cause high pressure. - Low product flow is usually due to low voltage, a worn feed pump, or worn Clark Pump.

-Test to see if biological growth has occurred: Before running the system, remove the prefilters and examine their condition.
+Test to see if biological growth has occurred: Before running the system, remove the prefilter and examine its condition.
 If the filter housings are full of smelly, discolored water, the system was not properly stored.
-Install clean pre-filters.
+Install a clean pre-filter.